Tabgha, Israel

 Tabgha Opening Hours

-- The Church of St. Peter’s Primacy: Monday to Saturday from 8:00 AM to 5:00 PM.
-Sundays from 8:00 AM to 12:00 PM and from 2:00 PM to 5:00 PM.
-Closed on Christian holidays.
+- The Church of St. Peter’s Primacy is open Monday to Saturday from 8:00 AM to 5:00 PM, and on Sundays from 8:00 AM to 12:00 PM and 2:00 PM to 5:00 PM.
+The church is closed on Christian holidays.

 Tabgha Entry Fees